Ltspringthorpe/NYTSudoku/README.md

 for LA Times) and paste it into the console.
 Press enter.
 In order for the script to run, the candidates must be visible (either auto-candidate mode or manual-candidate mode is fine).
 Use `+` or `=` to autofill squares.

+Update: I've created a new script called `universal-sudoku.js` that should work on both NYT and LA Times sudoku pages.
+Script is in beta.

 #### Links

 [https://www.nytimes.com/puzzles/sudoku](https://www.nytimes.com/puzzles/sudoku)<br>